DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 Non-UK salaried trainee teachers must earn a minimum salary to be eligible for a Skilled Worker visa – this varies by region, as follows:

-* inner London: $salaries_skilledworkervisatraineeminfulltime_innerlondon$
+* inner London: $nonuk_skilledworkervisatraineeminfulltime_innerlondon$

-* outer London: $salaries_skilledworkervisatraineeminfulltime_outerlondon$
+* outer London: $nonuk_skilledworkervisatraineeminfulltime_outerlondon$

-* London fringe: $salaries_skilledworkervisatraineeminfulltime_londonfringe$
+* London fringe: $nonuk_skilledworkervisatraineeminfulltime_londonfringe$

-* rest of England: $salaries_skilledworkervisatraineeminfulltime_restofengland$
+* rest of England: $nonuk_skilledworkervisatraineeminfulltime_restofengland$

 Check the region you will be working in with your teacher training provider.

-You may be able to train part-time, but your part-time salary must be at least $salaries_skilledworkervisatraineeminparttime$.
+You may be able to train part-time, but your part-time salary must be at least $nonuk_skilledworkervisatraineeminparttime$.

 ### Your partner and children